zuluarnold0/camagru/README.md

 <hr />

 How to use it:
-- setup up: camagru/config/setup.php
-- after registration you will get an email. click on it and your account will be verified
-- if you cannot confirm or verify email check your path 'http://localhost:8080/camagru/' on register_signup.php and forgot_user.php
-- login
 - on view page you have an option on whether to a) click a radio button and take pic using webcam or
   b) click radio button and upload photo from your computer
 - you can delete your taken images by simply clicking on them